 Often babies are quite sleepy after a treatment.

 Q: When can I bring my baby?

 A: You can bring your little one as early as you want.
 It is actually better to bring them early on.
-Did you know that in some countries, Osteopaths treat right in the hospital?
+Did you know that Osteopaths treat right in the hospital in some countries?
 They do this in order to treat immediately after the birth and set them on the right path from the very beginning.

 Q: Is there anything I need for the day of the treatment?